cfarkas/SARS-CoV-2-freebayes/README.md

 ```

 # GISAID patient metadata analysis
-We present a basic analysis of variants in case-control data (i.e. released-deceased patients), by using BASH enviroment, R statistical environment and Fisher's exact test to identify SNPs with a significant difference in the viral frequencies between the two groups.
-Here are the steps in BASH to obtain suitable inputs for the snpFreq program
+We present a basic analysis of variants in case-control data (i.e. released-deceased patients), by using BASH enviroment and R statistical environment combined with Fisher's exact test to identify SNPs with a significant difference in the viral frequencies between the two groups (the last two operations performed by snpFreq program, available in galaxy).
+Here are the BASH steps to obtain suitable inputs for the snpFreq program, as did for India, Saudi-Arabia, USA and Brazil patient viral frequencies in the manuscript.

 ```
 ############################################